 What do you think of our Baking Soda Volcano?

 FREE Snow Volcano Printable Instructions

 How does a baking soda volcano work?

 Vinegar (an acid ) and bicarbonate of soda ( an alkali ) react together to neutralise each other.
-This reaction releases carbon dioxide, a gas which is the bubbles you see, these bubbles make the washing up liquid bubble up to give the reaction shown above.
+This reaction releases carbon dioxide, a gas which is the bubbles you see; these bubbles make the washing up liquid bubble to give the reaction shown above.

 You could also try making a multi-coloured snow volcano.
-To do this we used thick card to divide the central container in half and added yellow food colouring to one half and red food colouring to the other half.
+To do this, we used a thick card to divide the central container in half and added yellow food colouring to one half and red food colouring to the other half.